-It is imperative for students to learn how to write a dissertation conclusion in order to achieve the highest grade in their dissertation project.
-The concluding chapter of your dissertation should be appealing to the readers and giving an accurate but concise review of what your research revolves around with special emphasis on the outcomes and recommendations that you have derived from your research study.
+It is imperative for students to understand how to write a dissertation conclusion in order to achieve the highest grade in their dissertation project.
+The conclusion chapter of dissertation should be appealing to the readers and giving an accurate but concise review of what your research revolves around with special emphasis on the outcomes and recommendations that you have derived from your research study.
 The illustration below provides an insight into how a first class dissertation is structured, and we will now look in complete detail over how to manage the conclusion chapter of your dissertation.

 Writing a dissertation conclusion is, perhaps, the most critical aspect of your research work which is why it is vitally important to not miss out on the key elements surrounding a great dissertation conclusion.

 Always write your conclusion in a clear and simple language.
-Before actually starting to write the conclusion chapter, it is important that students become familiar with the assessment criteria and expected outcomes in order to avoid complexities at a later stage.
+Before starting to write the conclusion chapter, it is important that students become familiar with the assessment criteria and expected outcomes in order to avoid complexities at a later stage.
 The aim of a dissertation conclusion is to provide a brief overview of the main research work so the readers can figure out how your research study will add value to the existing literature.
 Moreover, recommendations for future research and practitioners should also be provided under this section.

-An important question that one must address before embarking upon writing a dissertation conclusion is what to write in a conclusion?
+An important question that one must address before writing a dissertation conclusion is what to write in a conclusion?
 In the best case scenario, you will summarise the findings of your entire research in a comprehensive manner, but at the same time ensure that you are not just restating the points covered in the main body.
 The purpose here is to present a synthesis of the major points covered which is why it is advised not to include any new ideas relating to your research at this point.

 Methodology in a dissertation can be a taxing and time consuming matter because a large chunk of your research is based on the methods you have adopted.
-Essentially, the methodology should relate to the literature you have reviewed and provide academic justification to your choice of methods – be it quantitative, qualitative or a mix of both.
+Essentially, the methodology should relate to the literature you have reviewed and provide academic justification to your choice of research methods – be it quantitative, qualitative or a mix of both.
 Students must make sure that they shed adequate light on the methodology part in their dissertation conclusion.

 While writing a dissertation conclusion, you must be particular about the fact that it gives reflection of a cohesive argument and supports the points you have covered in the main body.
-Your conclusion should depict the importance of why you chose this specific topic and the impact your study will have on the society.
+Your conclusion should depict the importance of why you chose this specific research topic and the impact your study will have on the society.
 Providing solutions to the problems you have identified and predicting what might happen in the near future leaves a very good impression on the readers, and some of them might well be inclined to consider your argument long after.

 When pondering over how to write a dissertation conclusion, it is important to relate your ideas with academics who are closely followed by your supervisor.
 Although the dissertation belongs to you and you have the full right to express your own views where appropriate, there is absolutely no harm in slightly aligning your views with other researchers in order to achieve a good score.